Breathtaking Belgian Ardennes

 Often forgotten and overlooked, the Belgian Ardennes is an undiscovered gem.

 A vast and exciting landscape, The Belgian Ardennes extends through the south of Belgium and into Luxembourg and France.
-Amongst the dense forests and rolling hills, there are numerous charming towns and villages to explore.
-Once the scene of fierce battles in both World Wars, it is a real paradise for nature lovers and undeniably the most enchanting part of Belgium.
-This southern Belgian region offers an alternative to the busy and industrial north, with life moving at a slower pace.
-This is not only a destination for those interested in history – its unspoiled beauty offers something for everyone.
+Amongst the dense forests and rolling hills, there are numerous charming towns and villages to explore, picturesque villages, magnificent rivers and charming castles.
+Once the scene of fierce battles in both World Wars, it is a real paradise for nature lovers and undeniably a most enchanting part of Belgium

 This tour encapsulates the essence of the Belgian Ardennes.
 Discover a cultural experience contrasting with those available in the larger cities of Belgium.
 Discover beautiful landscapes as you enjoy a scenic train ride and relaxing river cruise.
-You will also get the chance to sample the flavours of Belgium with a beer and chocolate tasting.
 And what’s more, visit the spectacular Jardins d’Annevoie, one of Belgium’s most famous gardens.
 A mere 3h30m drive from Calais, the towns and villages of this neglected and undiscovered area of Belgium offer plenty to visitors who are looking for something different, without having to travel too far from home.
-Furthermore, should you want to travel on the North Sea ferries, it is only a 2h30m drive from Zeebrugge and is a lovely scenic route.

 Dates